Guide

 Managing cash flow with Small Employers' Relief

-Managing your SER claims alongside other financial processes helps maintain healthy cash flow and reduces administrative burden.
+Managing SER claims through your payroll software helps maintain healthy cash flow and reduces time spent on admin.

-Xero Payroll handles Small Employers' Relief calculations automatically, giving you more time to focus on growing your business.
-Ready to streamline your payroll and claim processes?
-Try Xero for free and see how automated relief claiming can improve your cash flow.
+Xero Payroll calculates Small Employers' Relief automatically, so you can focus on growing your business.
+Get one month free and see how automated relief claiming works.

 FAQs on Small Employers' Relief